 A 1950s-era cafe that is open all day, but best for a huevos rancheros breakfast (fried eggs on a corn tortilla with a tomato, chili...

 La Chata information

-Quality comida típica (home-style food), affordable prices and ample portions keep this family diner packed; indeed, demand for a table is often so high that queues frequently stretch out the door and down the street.
+Quality comida típica (home-style food), affordable prices and ample portions mean this family diner has an omnipresent queue.
+Fortunately, hard-working waitstaff keep the crowds moving quickly, plus you'll be happily distracted watching the energetic chefs spin tortillas as you wait in line.
 The specialty is the superb platillo jaliscense (fried chicken with five sides); it also serves a popular pozole (hominy soup).